Can you be fined for parking your car with the engine running?

 Traffic in Bristol

-Seventy-two percent of the drivers questioned in a new survey want local councils to tackle the problem, while 44 percent believe officials should have the power to issue fines if they refuse.
+Some 72 percent of drivers questioned in an RAC survey wanted local councils to tackle the problem, while 44 percent believed officials should have the power to issue fines if they refuse.

-Around a quarter of the drivers questioned by the RAC believe motorists should be told to switch off WITHOUT issuing a fine, whereas two percent think offenders should be fined without any warning.
+Around a quarter of drivers questioned by the RAC thought motorists should be told to switch off their engine without issuing a fine.
+Only two percent think offenders should be fined without any warning.

 However, when asked WHY they would not leave their engines idling when parked, a financial benefit was put ahead of the environment.
-Thirty-seven percent said they switch off to save a little on fuel, while 35 percent said they do it to improve air quality.
+A total of 37 percent said they switch off to save fuel, while 35 percent said they do so to improve air quality.

-Just under a third claim it never occurs to them to turn off.
+Just under a third of drivers claim it never occurs to them to turn the engine off.

 “You could liken the current situation with engine idling to that of taking your own carrier bags to the supermarket: everyone knew it was the right thing to do, but few of us did it until a compulsory charge was introduced.
 While the law is already in place for idling, enforcement is limited, if not non-existent.